-Dr Snape graduated from the University of Melbourne in 1993 and completed his basic paediatric training at the Royal Children’s Hospital, Melbourne before continuing his training at St Mary’s Hospital, London.
+Prof. Snape graduated from the University of Melbourne in 1993 and completed his basic paediatric training at the Royal Children’s Hospital, Melbourne before continuing his training at St Mary’s Hospital, London.
 While working in the Paediatric Intensive Care Unit at St Mary’s hospital he became interested in the prevention of invasive meningococcal disease by immunisation, and on completion of his clinical training took up a post as a research fellow (later Clinical Lecturer) at the Oxford Vaccine Group, University of Oxford.
 While here he completed his post- graduate Doctor of Medicine (MD) degree, awarded by the University of Melbourne in 2009.
-He has been employed as a Consultant in General Paediatrics and Vaccinology by the Oxford University Hospitals NHS Trust since 2009.
-His principal areas of research relate to vaccines against meningococcal, pneumococcal, influenza and ebola disease, and prevention of disease through maternal immunisation.
+He has been employed as a Consultant in General Paediatrics and Vaccinology since 2009 and was appointed Professor in 2021.

-Dr Snape was acknowledged as an NIHR Clinical Research Network ‘Leading Commercial Principal Investigator’ in 2015 by Dame Sally Davis, Chief Medical Office, and has published over 70 manuscripts relating to immunisation.
-He is also a member of the Meningitis Research Foundation's Medical Advisory Group.
+Prof. Snape was acknowledged as an NIHR Clinical Research Network ‘Leading Commercial Principal Investigator’ in 2015 by Dame Sally Davis, Chief Medical Office, an exceptional Principal Investigator by the Thames Valley Clinical Research Network in 2016 and received a Vice Chancellor's award for Public Engagement in Research in 2016.
+He has published over 150 manuscripts relating to immunisation and is a member of the Meningitis Research Foundation's Medical Advisory Group.